Good Documentation Practice (GDP): Quality Need

 • Documenting intellectual property and patent-related information to protect valuable discoveries and inventions from unauthorized use

-Controlled Document Training and Compliance
+Training and Compliance and Good Documentation Practices

 To ensure proper implementation of good documentation practices, training employees is imperative.
 Key considerations include: